arixmkii/qcw/README.md

 #### `Lima`

-Version `2.1.1` with 1 patch set:
+Version `2.1.2-beta.0` with 2 patch sets:
-* Support WSL2 as a replacement for msys2/cygwin.
+* Support WSL2 as a replacement for msys2/cygwin;
+* Keep QEMU `kernel-irqchip` enabled.

 #### `Podman`